grosserj/e28/independent-study/README.md

 + By: Joshua Grosserhode

 ## First, what is Bootstrap
-Bootstrap is one, if not the most popular, CSS frameworks.
-It is designed around being mobile friendly and responsive to screen changes.
+Bootstrap is one, if not the most popular, CSS framework.
+CSS frameworks are libraries that help standardize css and make it work as you expect (or better) on different browsers and platforms.
+Bootstrap is designed around being mobile friendly and responsive to screen changes.
 For example, a website using Bootstrap's container/grid system will render and shift content to accomodate the user's device.
 It will also dynamically change size & layout if the viewport changes.

 Another facete of Bootstrap is its component library.
 [Components](https://getbootstrap.com/docs/4.4/components) include items such as:
 * decorative buttons